Loading

 Legacy

-Although not as universally praised as other Lynch films, Lost Highway has retrospectively attracted critical praise and scholarly interest.
-On review aggregator Rotten Tomatoes, the film has an approval rating of 69% based on 58 reviews, with an average rating of 6.5/10.
+Lost Highway has retrospectively attracted both critical praise and scholarly interest.
+On review aggregator Rotten Tomatoes, the film has an approval rating of 70% based on 60 reviews, with an average rating of 6.6/10.
 The website's critical consensus reads, "Marking a further escalation in David Lynch's surrealist style, Lost Highway is a foreboding mystery that arguably leads to a dead end, although it is signposted throughout with some of the director's most haunting images yet."
 On Metacritic, the film holds a score of 53 out of 100 based on 21 reviews, indicating "mixed or average reviews".
 Jeremiah Kipp of Slant Magazine claimed that the film was not an artistic failure, stating that "in many ways, it's Lynch at his most daring, emotional, and personal".

 Writing for Little White Lies, William Carroll considered the film a prelude to Mulholland Drive due to its "Los Angeles' iconic topography", and felt that it deserves to be regarded as one of the director's best works.
 Similarly, Daily Vanguard editor Victoria Castellanos remarked that the film "serves as a wonderful companion to Mulholland Drive and Inland Empire, and in many ways is more surreal and emotional than some of Lynch's other films".

 As a cult film, Lost Highway was included in The A.V.
 Club's "The New Cult Canon" section.
 Editor Scott Tobias viewed it as "more cohesive than it might appear at first blush", and argued that Lynch "goes digging for truths that people don't know or won't acknowledge about themselves—within dreams, within the subconscious, within those impossibly dark hallways where we fear to tread".
-Lucia Bozzola of the AllMovie online database claimed that, after Fire Walk With Me, Lost Highway marked an artistic and cinematic comeback for Lynch and that it remains "a sound/image tour de force".
+Lucia Bozzola of the AllMovie online database claimed that Lost Highway retrospectively remains "a sound/image tour de force".
 Lost Highway received five votes in the 2012 Sight & Sound critics' poll of The Greatest Films of All Time, ranking 323rd.

 Lost Highway served as an inspiration for the 2001 video game Silent Hill 2.